Retina Vein Occlusion

 These eye tests are completely safe and help us decide the best way to treat your condition.

 While we currently don’t have a way to remove the blockage itself, we focus on managing the complications such as swelling, bleeding, and abnormal blood vessel growth.
-Here are the most common treatment methods I discuss with my patients:
+Here are the most common treatment methods I discuss with my patients in Jaipur:

 In severe cases where there is persistent bleeding or retinal detachment, a surgery called vitrectomy may be recommended.
 This involves removing the vitreous gel and treating the retina directly.